Simply put, I like to help others.

 So I jumped at the chance to become the associate editor of JazzTimes and BirdWatching magazines.
 My wife and I had just purchased the rights to the Wild Birds Unlimited franchise in Hilton Head, SC and reopened the formerly moribund business.
 Being a budding birder (yes, I do like alliteration), this editing role with Madavor Media seemed like a perfect fit.
 But again, I found myself tiring from staring at screens so much.
 I also caught myself making more errors that I had to correct on second pass.
 Not good.
 Frustrated and disappointed in myself, I left Madavor to work full time at our store.

 Something was wrong.
 My ears were constantly roaring with tinnitus.
 I was irritable and often dizzy, and fluorescent lighting made me feel lousy.
 Listening to music—something I have always loved—was causing headaches unless the volume was quite low.
-Then, a series of complex migraine headaches masquerading as mini-strokes sent me to the hospital for a battery of tests.
-I would feel a “pop,” see a strange Z shape that blocked all but my peripheral vision, lose manual dexterity, become confused, and have aphasia for roughly an hour.
+And then the fun began: a series of complex migraine headaches masquerading as mini-strokes that resulted in a hospital stay and batteries of tests.
+I would feel a “pop,” see a strange Z shape that blocked all but my peripheral vision, lose manual dexterity, become confused, and lose the ability to speak for roughly an hour.
 Then, the splitting headache would begin in earnest.